 Before manually updating, check to see which version of PHP is supported.
 Plugins and themes that have not been updated in 3+ years may be coded to work with a redundant version of PHP.

 When that is the case, WordPress displays a message to inform you that the plugin is “untested with your version of WordPress.”

 Outdated themes and plugins can leave your website vulnerable to intrusion.

 Since WordPress version 5.6, new WP installations have auto-updates enabled.
 For older websites that have been updated to version 5.6 and higher, the auto-updates have to be done manually unless you host your site with a managed WordPress hosting provider.

 A key difference between self-hosting and managed hosting services is that managed services take care of the updates.
 Well, most do.
 They test the updates before rolling them out to customers.

 If you manage your own self-hosted WordPress site, you will likely need to edit your WordPress installation to enable auto-updates.

-Two ways you can do this is using your WordPress Management console within cPanel, or by editing your wp.config.php file.
+Two ways you can do this is by using your WordPress Management console within cPanel or by editing your wp.config.php file.